Alaflipo/mooey_thesis/README.md

 Contains sliders and settings for global port-assignment behaviour, including:

-* bend penalties,
+* bend penalty
-* labeling preferences,
+* labeling preference
-* algorithm selection.
+* port-assignment solving strategies

 Different solving strategies can be selected here.
 The default **Global** method is recommended in most cases.
-However, for some datasets (e.g., London Underground data), the global formulation may become infeasible, in which case the matching-based method can be used instead.
+However, for some datasets (e.g., London Underground data), it may become infeasible, in which case the 'matching' method can be used instead.

 ## Layout Section

 Contains global layout controls such as:

-* minimum edge length,
+* minimum edge length
-* label distance,
+* label distance
-* layout scaling parameters.

 Changes are applied interactively.